In the telephony world, acronyms are tossed around like popcorn. POTS. PSTN. VoIP. M2M. IoT. SIP. UCaaS.

 You may have already seen some of these as you’ve looked into new communications solutions for your business, but we thought we would take some time to clarify a key difference between POTS (analog) solutions and VoIP (Digital) solutions.

-What are POTS Lines?
+What are POTS Lines in Telecom?

 No, POTS lines do not serve up coffee or boil your water.
 Short for Plain Old Technology Service, POTS refers to the analog twisted copper wires that have serviced our telecommunications since inception.
-POTS lines carry voice and data efficiently and reliably from point a to point b and with minimal disruptions.
-In fact, POTS lines originally carried telegraph communications and the telephone was created to use these same lines to deliver the voice.
+POTS lines in telecom carry voice and data efficiently and reliably from point a to point b and with minimal disruptions.
+In fact, the telecom POTS lines originally carried telegraph communications and the telephone was created to use these same lines to deliver the voice.

 The “official” definition of POTS can be found here and states “Plain old telephone service (POTS), or plain ordinary telephone system, is a retronym for voice-grade telephone service employing analog signal transmission over copper loops.
 POTS was the standard service offering from telephone companies from 1876 until 1988 in the United States when the Integrated Services Digital Network (ISDN) Basic Rate Interface (BRI) was introduced, followed by cellular telephone systems, and voice over IP (VoIP).”